 Welcome to the Pak Research Group.

 Dr. Pak is a tenured Associate Professor, and completed her undergraduate, graduate (MS, MTR-Master of Science in Translational Research from the Institute of Translational Medicine and Therapeutics), and PhD at the University of Pennsylvania.
 Dr. Pak is a native to Philadelphia.
-Dr. Pak conducted post-doctoral research in Sleep Medicine at the University of Pennsylvania, Center for Sleep and Circadian Neurobiology at Perelman School of Medicine.
-Her overall research is focused on disturbed sleep as a predictor of adverse health outcomes.
-Dr. Pak's research has significantly advanced our understanding of sleep disorders and their connections with chronic diseases.
+Dr. Pak conducted post-doctoral research in Sleep Medicine at the University of Pennsylvania, Center for Sleep and Circadian Neurobiology at Perelman School of Medicine, followed by 2 years as a Research Associate within the same center.
 Dr. Pak has expertise in sleep medicine, biomarkers, and translational research.

-Dr. Pak's work has been published in journals such as the International Journal of Obesity-Nature (London), Metabolomics, and SLEEP.
+Dr. Pak's work has been published in journals such as the International Journal of Obesity-Nature (London), Metabolomics, and CHEST Pulmonary.

 The goal of her research is to improve sleep and quality of life of individuals and families.